 I recommend that you see 2-3 orthodontists to learn from various opinions on potential treatment.
 Here is a comprehensive guide on how to find an orthodontist near you.

 Our team loves working with kids and helping them achieve their best smile!
 A healthy and beautiful smile can positively impact your child’s everyday life and routines.
-It also decreases the risk of future oral problems and ultimately minimizes the risk of trauma to your child’s teeth and mouth.
+It helps prevent future oral issues and reduces the chance of injury to your child’s teeth and mouth.
 We typically start braces treatment for children around the ages of 6-11 years old.

 MAKE AN APPOINTMENT